-TELL Students 🖸
+TELL Students 🚳

 Great job, everyone!
-You are now an official gold miner like John Sutter!
-[Reference John Sutter.]
-In 1834, John Sutter left Switzerland and moved to the United States.
+You are now official gold miners like John Sutter!
+[Reference John Sutter Image] In 1834, John Sutter left Switzerland and moved to the United States.
 He had big dreams!
 By 1839, he found his way to California and decided to become a Mexican citizen to get a large piece of land.
 He had a vision of turning this land into a new settlement he wanted to call Nueva Helvetia, which means "New Switzerland."